Fine-Tuning Language Models to Know What They Know

 In psychology, the standard approach to measuring metacognitive ability involves assessing the correspondence between an individual's objective performance and their subjective awareness of that performance \citep{hart1965}.
 In a standard setup, participants are presented with a series of general knowledge questions and asked to provide an answer.
 For each question, they also provide a metacognitive judgment, such as a feeling-of-knowing or a confidence rating, which reflects their internal estimate of the likelihood that their answer is correct \cite{Siedlecka2016-ib, KUNIMOTO2001294}.
 By comparing these subjective ratings against objective correctness, researchers can determine how accurately an individual monitors their own knowledge state.

-This measuring process is formally analyzed through the lens of Type 1 and Type 2 cognitive processes.
+This measuring process is formally analyzed through the lens of Signal Detection Theory (SDT), which distinguishes between Type 1 and Type 2 cognitive processes.